anca-pop/pyhon-warehouse/README.txt

-dependinte:
+dependencies:
-mysql instalat pe masina
+mysql

-pachete necesare:
+needed packages:
-mypysql
+bypysql
 pygal
 tkcalendar - pickup date
-setuptools - pentru functools.partial
+setuptools - for functools.partial
-lxml - pentru pygal : sa deschida graficul generat de pygal intr-o pagina de browser pytz
+lxml - for pygal : open the grafic in a new page pytz

-utilizare:
+how to use it:
-se deschide main.py si se ruleaza cu ctrl+shift+F10
+open main.py then press ctrl+shift+F10